TECHNICALITY, SCHMECHNICALITY… JUST PROVE THE DAMN CASE!

 And these same concepts often apply in an OVI prosecution.
 If a person is accused of having a prohibited amount of alcohol in their blood, breath or urine, that doesn't mean they are automatically guilty.
 The state must still prove it, and must comply with certain testing regulations.
 These rules and regulations are not so-called "technicalities".
 They are safeguards to protect citizens' rights.
 And these safeguards are in place to ensure accuracy and reliability.
 If the State cannot demonstrate compliance and reliability, that's tough luck for the State.
 They lose.
 The accused has no duty, obligation or burden to prove anything.

 Just as in the Braun case, if a prosecutor in a criminal case intends to use a urine sample against an accused at trial, that prosecutor must first show that the sample possesses certain indicia of reliability.
-By way of example, in Ohio the state must show compliance with the Ohio Administrative Code regulations governing alcohol and drug testing before a urine sample can be admissible against an accused.
+By way of example, in Ohio the state must show compliance with the Ohio Administrative Code regulations governing alcohol and drug testing before a urine sample can be admissible against an accused (read on for information on drug testing in high schools).
 First, the urine specimen must be witnessed to ensure the sample can be authenticated.
 Furthermore, the urine shall be deposited into a clean glass or plastic screw top container which shall be capped or collected according to laboratory protocol.
 The container must be sealed in a manner such that tampering can be detected and have a label that contains at least the following information: name of suspect, date and time of collection, name or initials of the person collecting the sample, and name or initials of the person sealing the sample.
 Additionally, while not in transit or under examination, all urine specimens shall be refrigerated.
 And unless the state can show compliance with these regulations, among others, the urine sample would be inadmissible in a trial of the accused.

 So the next time you hear that someone got off on a "technicality," give it some thought.
 And ask what the technicality really was.
 Chances are the technicality was actually a Constitutional or statutory provision implemented to safeguard our rights.
 And remember, the Constitution is not a technicality.
 Our laws are not a technicality.
 And if the State cannot provide sufficient evidence of guilt, that is not a technicality.